 For example, consider the IL programs in Fig. 2.
 In the left IL program, the loop iterates over two separate arrays xs and ys of the same length.
 In the right IL program, the loop iterates over a single array that represents the zipped version of xs and ys.
-Inspection of the FFL versions from Fig. 3 shows that this program transformation requires two changes to individual subterms: (a) the initial loop state, and (b) adaption of the read and write references.
+Inspection of the FFL versions from Fig. 3 shows that a program transformation unifying both programs requires two changes to individual subterms: (a) the initial loop state, and (b) adaption of the read and write references.